-I have a hard time with cabbage – I want to really love it, but there’s something about it that doesn’t sound appealing…
+Let’s talk about cabbage – I really want to love it, but there’s something about it that doesn’t sound appealing…

-Honestly, I LOVE my egg roll in a bowl recipe (which is 75% cabbage) and my family loves it too… so maybe it’s a mental thing?
+Honestly, I LOVE my Egg Roll in a Bowl Recipe (which is 75% cabbage), and my family loves it too…

-I know they don’t sound as glamorous as Hasselback potatoes or lemon butter asparagus, but roasted cabbage wedges deserve their own star on the Hollywood sidewalk because:
+I know roasted cabbage wedges don’t sound as glamorous as Hasselback Potatoes or Lemon Butter Asparagus.
+Still, they deserve their own star on the Hollywood sidewalk because:

 - They’re CRAZY easy to make.

-- They are nearly hands-off in the oven.
+- They are nearly hands-off, with most of the time in the oven.

-- They’re the perfect side dish to ANY meal.
+- They’re the perfect side dish for ANY meal.

 - They are a blank canvas for whatever seasoning you want!

-My family sang praises when I made these with my dry homemade Ranch seasoning mix.
-I’ve also made them with homemade blackened seasoning and they enjoyed them as well!
+My family sang praises when I made these with my Dry Homemade Ranch Seasoning Mix.
+I’ve also made them with Homemade Blackened Seasoning, and they enjoyed them as well.
+Keep reading for even more flavor options.

 You need just three simple ingredients to make delicious baked cabbage wedges:

-Of course, you can get fancy if you want!
+Of course, you can get fancy if you want (see below for some yummy roasted cabbage recipe variations)!

 Do you want spicy cabbage wedges?